tanwanimohit/python-cheatsheet/README.md

 # Python Cheatsheet
-Cheatsheets are good when you want to revise some of the concepts, <br/>
+Cheatsheets are good when you want to revise some of the concepts, but a idle way to start learning <br/>
-I would recommend you to learn in depth from this course: [Udemy Course]([https://link](https://www.udemy.com/course/complete-python-bootcamp/))
+I would recommend you to learn in depth from this course: [Udemy Course](https://www.udemy.com/course/complete-python-bootcamp/)
 <br/>If you can self learn Repository: [Github](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp)

 ----------